 Know Your Triggers – The Real Enemy Is Hiding in There

 Everyone has different overthinking triggers.
+What are yours?

 - Does emotional insecurity in relationships make you question your worth, even when nothing’s wrong?

+I had to name my trigger: fear of being replaced.
 Only after identifying it could I start changing the story I was telling myself.

 Break the Thought Loop – Write It Down, Stop Living It